Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Buongiorno Roma!
 But in order to feel like a gladiator in the Colosseum, you first need to recharge your batteries with a good imperial breakfast.
 One of my favorite cafes near the amphitheater is La Casetta a Monti, a very cute place, whose wall is completely wrapped by a vine.

 Here you can find juices, smoothies, coffees, cakes and, for savory lovers, omelets and quiches.
-On the other hand, if you have a sweet tooth I suggest you try the cheesecake with nutella and the pancakes, they are delicious!
+On the other hand, if you have a sweet tooth I suggest you try the nutella cheesecake and pancakes, they are delicious!

 Discover the Colosseum through an expert's eyes

-In general, most tours usually include skip-the-line entrance to the Colosseum, which will save you a queue from hell.
-However, if you are a free soul, in this article I tell you how to get discounts or cheap passes to enter the Colosseum.
+In general, most tours usually include skip-the-line entrance to the Colosseum, which will save you a hell of a queue.

-If after walking around the arena of the Colosseum like a Roman warrior, you get hungry, I suggest you stop to refuel at the restaurant Alle Carrette, where you will find one of the best pizzas in Rome.
+If after walking around the arena of the Colosseum like a Roman warrior, you get hungry, I suggest you stop to refuel at Alle Carrette restaurant, where you will find one of the best pizzas in Rome.

-To wash it all down, keep strolling to Piazza Navona, where you can admire the splendid fountain by the sculptor and architect Bernini, one of the great geniuses of Italian art.
+To wind down your meal, continue strolling to Piazza Navona, where you can admire the splendid fountain by sculptor and architect Bernini, one of the great geniuses of Italian art.

 If you go to Rome in winter, you can also enjoy the magical Christmas market and ice rinks all afternoon.
 Don't forget to warm up with a good chocolate and some sweets at one of the stalls!